MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLWarehouseAndDatabase.md

  <ul>
  <li> Repos: Here your project/code will live</li>
  <li> Boards: Agile scrum cards </li>
- <li> Pipeline: You have a build system, and you can release your software into different environments </li>
+ <li> Pipeline: You have a build system, and you can release your software into different environments.
+Everytime I make a commit, it builds my code and make sure it works and it runs a number of tasks (including unit tests).
+It makes sure my unit test pass, before it builds.  </li>
  <li> Test Plans: If you have systems inplace for formalized testing. </li>
  <li> Artifacts: You can create your own NuGet / NPM feed (package manager system). </li>